marschall/stored-procedure-proxy/README.md

 - [jDBI](https://github.com/jdbi/jdbi/issues/135) falls back to manual parameter registration for out parameters as well.
 - [Querydsl](https://github.com/querydsl/querydsl/issues/15) has no support at all

-While they all have their use case none of them fitted out use case.
+While they all have their use case none of them fitted our needs.

 Unsure
 ------